RomHartmann/doc_deduplicator/README.md

 The scalable deduplicator lives in `minhash_lsh_dedupe.py`, and relied heavily on a third party library ([datasketch](https://ekzhu.github.io/datasketch/index.html))

+#### Analysis of problem

+The simplistic approach to identifying duplication between two pieces of text is to do a jaccard index between the its ngram sets.
+For larger texts, such as a news article, it _should_ be sufficient to do word-ngrams instead of character ngrams.

+The problem with this approach is that we need to calculate each document against each other document, and so (without repetition) we have O(n^2/2) complexity.

+To trade for more speed, we substitute the exact jaccard distance for an approximation, and assume that when the data gets bigger the error gets smaller.
+The way minhash does this is by using a hashing algorithm where hashing similar values has the same probability to clash as jaccard (by minimizing the hash algo number for each hashed set)

+This however, still does not scale horizontally, so we introduce LSH, where we hash our sets into buckets.
+Though at this point I decided to stop rummaging around the rabbit hole and start writing code, so I'm not totally clear on the maths for this.
+Luckily I found a library to abstract the grimy details and got on with coding.

 #### The trade-offs

 As far as I understand, minhash is always going to be an approximation of jaccard.